TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

 There are certain requirements for such managed tables:

--   The table must be configured in the :doc:`global TCA array <t3tca:Index>`, for example, the table name, features that are configured, the fields in the table and how they should be rendered in the backend, relations to other tables, and so on.
+-   The table must be configured in the :doc:`global TCA array <t3tca:Index>`, for example:

+    -   table name
+    -   features that are required
+    -   fields of the table and how they should be rendered in the backend
+    -   relations to other tables

+    and so on.

 -   The table must contain at least these fields: